Extended Depth-of-Field Lensless Imaging using an Optimized Radial Mask: Simulations

 \subsection{Reconstruction Results}

 We limited the effective area of the mask to approximately $50~\%$ in the central region for increasing the stability of reconstruction~\cite{Antipa2018}, and the remaining perimeter of the mask was light-shielded.
-From the reconstruction results of Fig.~\ref{fig:SimDOF_recon}, we observed that the plush toy was correctly reconstructed by all three types of coded masks.
-This was expected, as the PSF used for reconstruction was the one calibrated for the same distance as the plush-toy distance.
-The OU pattern, however, was closer to the lensless system than the calibrated PSF and was only reconstructed properly by the radial mask.
-Additionally, we note that the peak signal-to-noise ratio (PSNR) of the radial-mask reconstruction was significantly higher than that of the FZA and random coded masks.
-Table~\ref{tab:SimAnalysis}(a) presents a quantitative analysis of the OU pattern reconstruction between the three types of coded masks shown in Fig.~\ref{fig:SimDOF_recon}.
-We note that the radial mask achieves the best reconstruction of the OU pattern in all metrics including SSIM~\cite{Wang2004} and LPIPS~\cite{Zhang2018}.
+From the reconstruction results of Fig.~\ref{fig:SimDOF_recon}, we observed that the plush toy was correctly reconstructed by all types of coded masks used.
+This was expected, as the PSF used for reconstruction was the one calibrated for the same distance as the plush-toy distance. \red{Due to higher freedom of design, we expected the random coded mask to achieve the highest PSNR for the plush toy reconstruction, which was not the case.
+We argue this fact is due to the presence of the OU pattern which is outside the effective DOF of the calibrated camera.
+In section A of the suplementary material we show that the random coded mask indeed achieves highest PSNR for the simulation when the whole scene is contained in the depth of field region for the calibrated lensless camera.
+More details are provided in the supplementary material.
+We also performed a search for the best random coded mask parameters, in order to ensure the fairness of the simulations that were performed, and the results are shown in section B of the supplementary material.}